 5. Regulatory Compliance.
 Project sponsors have multiple masters during the EB-5 project life cycle, including banks, investors, and regulating bodies such as the SEC, FINRA, and the USCIS.
 Investors want to understand how exactly the project team is equipped to be in compliance with all documentation requirements related to each body, especially those of the USCIS who will eventually adjudicate the release of temporary visa conditions.
 Project sponsors should seek technology platforms purpose-built for EB-5 to assure the investors – and avoid costly regulatory challenges down the road.

 What is EB-5?
 Find out more by downloading our EB-5 Solution Kit.

-Allow us to address your business needs by contacting us, or commenting on the post below.
+Allow us to address your business needs by contacting us.
 We look forward to hearing from you![/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]